nagyist/tao-user-guide/src/tests/exporting-tests.md

 **Step 4:** Select the location on which to export your Test, and then save.

 The Test will then be available to transfer either by data storage device or over a computer network.
-The next step in the transfer is to import the Test onto the desired computer.
+The next step in the transfer is to [import the Test onto the desired computer][i_0043].